martinsherwood/picto/README.md

 Picto
 =====

-An image/picture sharing website for an old college assignment
+An image/picture sharing website for an old college assignment, uploaded for a backup.

 Might revisit one day!